 Requirements for ratification

-A form of vicarious liability when an employer is held strictly liable for the tortious actions of his employees.
+- Vicarious liability which holds an employer strictly liable for the tortious actions of his employees, despite absence of wrongdoing.

 Respodeat Superior - Control.